conversejs/community-plugins/location/readme.md

 see https://m.conversejs.org/docs/html/plugin_development.html on how to install this plugin

 ## How to use
-Click on the arrow icon to publish your deo location
+Click on the arrow icon to publish your geo location